alanng10/class-lang/Docue/Article/Word/a.md

 Word "filter" has meaning that is filter.

-Word "onlane" has meaning that is only one in type.
+Word "onlan" has meaning that is only one in type.

 Word "carrier" has meaning that is logical.